 Council members are elected for a three-year term and can serve no more than three terms (nine consecutive years).

-Council members are appointed to one or more CPSO Committees.
+Council members may be appointed to one or more CPSO Committees.
 Each Committee has specific functions, most of which are governed by legislation.
+All physicians appointed from a faculty of medicine in Ontario are part of the Academic Advisory Committee.
 See Committees for more information.

 Council Member Skills and Attributes